-The best part is that I want this to be an interactive series.
-Please comment on which questions were helpful and what questions you still have.
+I want this to be an interactive series.
+Please comment which questions were helpful and what questions you still have.
 I’ll be sure to include them in my next post.

 If I want to share or repost someone’s photo what is the proper Instagram etiquette?

 - The best etiquette is to begin by asking the person in advance.
 It is the rare occasion that someone does not want their photo reposted.
-This has only happened to me once, but it was very awkward.
+This has only happened to me once.

-- Also, you must give them full credit in the wording of the post.
-I like to list their name (it’s more personal) as well as their IG account name.
-It’s better to give credit early on in the post and not last thing (like an afterthought).
+- Also, you must give them full credit in the text of the post.
+To be more personal, I like to list their name as well as their IG account name.
+It’s better to give credit early in the post and not as an afterthought.
 Imagine it is your picture being featured and act accordingly.

 - It is also essential that you tag the photo with their account name.
-This is important so they are alerted and so their picture is easily located.
-If they are off their phones or have a big feed they may never know you featured them unless they are tagged in the photo itself.
-If you prefer not to tag in the photo, your other choice is to contact them via DM (direct message).
+This is important so they are alerted, and their picture is easily located.
+If they are off their phones or have a big feed, they may never know you featured them unless they are tagged in the photo itself.
+If you prefer not to tag in the photo, your other choice is to contact them via direct message.

 What is the proper Instagram etiquette if someone features my picture?

-- If you are the winner of a design challenge or someone is reposting your picture because they are giving you a shoutout and featuring you it is like a gift.
-So of course you should thank them.
+- If you are the winner of a design challenge and someone is reposting your picture, thank them.
+They are giving you a shout out and featuring you, so it is like a gift.

-- When your picture is featured on someone else’s feed you should keep an eye on the post, heading back to “check on it” several times.
-The comments on this post will mainly be directly to you, so you should thank the people who make these kind comments.
+- When your picture is featured on someone else’s feed you should keep an eye on the post, heading back to check on it several times.
+The comments on this post will mainly be directed towards you, so you should thank the people who make these kind comments.
 Most importantly, you should make sure to answer any related questions people pose.

 - If you are particularly touched by someone’s generosity you might direct message a personal thank you to them as well.